Mrpye/evaluate-js-templates-api/README.md

 ```
 Result:
 ```
-Message: This is Test1
+Message1: This is Test1 Message2: 5
- A number: 5
- list of numbers:  1 2 3 4 5
- list of names and age:  TONY:22  FRED:45
 ```

 </details>